 We believe that early, elementary, and middle school education is best organized in a multi-level classroom.
 We have structures set up for students to mentor other students.
 This integration builds camaraderie, leadership, and a culture of respect and inclusivity.
-We have options for High School students who need academic differentiations, including many honors projects, AP classes, and academic competitions for students who are hungry for more content and advanced curriculum.
+We have options for High School students who need academic differentiations, including many honors projects and academic competitions for students who are hungry for more content and advanced curriculum.
 In addition, we find that students gain acceptances to highly competitive colleges when they are able to take college-level courses before graduation.
 We believe that this “staggered” approach to honors and gifted programming gives students a chance to develop emotionally before segmenting to advanced tracking.

 A Focus on Outdoor and Ecology Education